kramskb1/Group-6-ETL-Project/README.md

 	- Contains the text files and image of our working ERD

 ## "Output" Folder:
-	- Containes copies of the dataframes made from the "oprah_transform.ipnyb" and "NewYorkTimes_Scrape.ipnyb"
+	- Contains copies of the dataframes made from the "oprah_transform.ipynb" and "NewYorkTimes_Scrape.ipynb"
-	- The ret of the project doesn't reference these csvs, just here for easy visualization
+	- The rest of the project doesn't reference these csvs, just here for easy visualization

 ## "Resources" Folder:
 	- Contains the working CSV files used in the project